parchment/orbital/README.md

 # Orbital 💫

-A web-based visualization of our solar system built with plain HTML, CSS, and minimal JavaScript.
+A web-based visualization of our solar system built with plain HTML, CSS, and JavaScript.
 The project aims to create both idealized and accurate representations of planetary motions, with interactive features for exploration and education.
+The visualization uses time scaling optimized for visual clarity rather than astronomical accuracy, allowing users to observe planetary motions at comfortable speeds while maintaining correct relative orbital periods.

 ## Current State

-Version 0.2.1 implements:
+Version 0.2.2 implements:
-- Refactored codebase for better mode switching and configuration
+- Interactive time control slider for orbit speed adjustment
+- Visualization-focused time scaling (4 minutes to 12 seconds per Earth orbit)
+- Linear speed progression for intuitive control
+- Time display in minutes/seconds per orbit
 - Smooth transitions between view modes with coordinated animations
 - Centralized configuration system for different view modes
-- Proper astronomical time scaling
-- Separate visual and time controls
 - Enhanced planet property management
 - Groundwork for elliptical orbits with eccentricity values
 - All inner planets (Mercury through Mars)